VidyutChakrabarti/AmazonLists/README.md

 python api.py
 ```

-### Your .env in the AmzzonLists folder will have the following keys:
+### Your .env in the AmazonLists folder will have the following keys:
 VITE_GEMINI_API_KEY=
 VITE_MODEL=gemini-1.5-flash